frida/frida-website/_docs/building.md

 toolchain and SDK to save time.
 This requires a bit more fiddling to get the build environment just right, but it has the added benefit of providing a coherent build environment.
-For example we know we're being built with just one version of autotools whether we're on Mac or Linux.
+For example we know we're being built with just one version of autotools whether we're on macOS or Linux.

 - **No moving parts.** The final binary must be self-contained/portable.
 Some of Frida's run-time components, like frida-helper, frida-agent, etc. will at some